steniodeassis/jam-modeling/README.md

 # Road Jam Modeling
-Using networks to model jam in a network of roads.
+Using networks to model jams in a network of roads.
-Modeling code in analysis available.
+Modeling code and analysis available.